RoBorregos/home-electronics/Docs_omnibase/README.md

 - [ ] Documentation of kinematics analysis/research/links/matlab_livescript
 - [ ] "Ramp" function to limit motor acceleration in stm32
 - [ ] UART RX from ESP32 of SMT32 data chunk to transmit it over wifi (with ESP32 connected to computer hotspot)
-- [ ] Define/implement communication with S1 Driver
+- [ ] Define/implement communication between S1 Driver and STM32

 ---